NicoleNG18/FoodDelivery/README.md

 - Manually set up workers are two - with usernames "workerOne" and "workerTwo"
 - Only view the menu
-- View all orders history and finish orders which are in progress they are already delivered
+- View all orders' history and finish or cancel orders
 - View its personal information and edit username

 USER functionalities: